 Blood pressure and heart rate are usually normal, and signs of increased venous pressure are rare.
 When the outflow tract is obstructed, the carotid pulse has a brisk upstroke, bifid peak, and rapid downstroke.
 The apex beat may have a sustained thrust due to LV hypertrophy.
 A 4th heart sound (S4) is often present and is associated with a forceful atrial contraction against a poorly compliant left ventricle in late diastole.

-In patients with the obstructive form of hypertrophic cardiomyopathy, a systolic ejection-type murmur can be heard that does not radiate to the neck.
+In patients with the obstructive form of hypertrophic cardiomyopathy, a systolic ejection-type murmur that does not radiate to the neck can be heard.
 This murmur is heard best at the left sternal edge in the 3rd or 4th intercostal space.
 A mitral regurgitation murmur due to distortion of the mitral apparatus may be heard at the apex.
 The left ventricular outflow ejection murmur of hypertrophic cardiomyopathy can be increased by a Valsalva maneuver (which reduces venous return and LV diastolic volume), measures to lower aortic pressure (eg, nitroglycerin), or a postextrasystolic contraction (which increases the outflow tract pressure gradient).
 Handgrip increases aortic pressure, thereby reducing the murmur’s intensity.

 Diagnosis of Hypertrophic Cardiomyopathy

 Echocardiography and/or MRI